chinnurtb/refactorerl/README.txt

 2. Edit your ~/.emacs file and add the following lines (changing "/path/to" to the real path):

-   (add-to-list 'load-path "/path/to/refactorerl-0.3/emacs")
+   (add-to-list 'load-path "/path/to/refactorerl-0.4/lib/refactorerl/emacs")
    (require 'refactorerl)

 3. (Re)Start Emacs, and use `M-x customize-group' to customize the group `refactorerl'; you must enter the full path of the top level directory as `Refactorerl Base Path'.

 4. Now you can use `M-x refactorerl-mode' to turn on RefactorErl mode on any Erlang source file.
-The first time the server is started as a subprocess. `C-c C-r C-h' gives a list of mode-specific key bindings.
+The first time the server is started as a subprocess. `C-c C-r C-h' gives a list of mode-specific key bindings, and a `Refactor' menu appears in the menu bar.
 Some other operations are available by selecting the buffer *RefactorErl*.